 The California Office of Traffic Safety (OTS) reports that 1,066 of those fatal DUI accidents were in California.
 In San Diego County, California Highway Patrol reports show that at least 666 people were injured or killed in motor vehicle accidents involving alcohol in 2018.
 Research shows that about 35% of all traffic-related fatalities in California involve alcohol.

-What is My San Diego Drunk Driving Accident Case Worth?
+What is My San Diego, CA Drunk Driving Accident Case Worth?

 Across the United States, drunk driving accidents cost about $44 billion in deaths and damage each year.
 Victims are entitled to recover full compensation for their losses.
 However, every victim’s damages are unique.